 Replace the Filter

 The filter is an important layer in a heating system.
 It helps keep dirt out of the equipment.
 When you don’t change the filter every month, it gets clogged.
 A dirty filter stops airflow and can overheat the system.
-The team at Gilmore Heating, Air, and Solar can assist you with a broken or overheated furnace in Placerville.
+The team at Gilmore Heating, Air, and Plumbing can assist you with a broken or overheated furnace in Placerville.
 We’re a licensed and insured home heating company.

 Check the Pilot Light